 James Dean - Girls, get your Pink Lady jackets out because this brilliant bar is about to give you a serious blast from the past.
 Shimmy and shake to the sounds of the swinging 60s and enjoy fabulous cocktails as well as the tastiest burgers in town.

 Handy - In the Church of St. James the Greater, there's a mummified forearm on display before the tomb's entrance.
 This is thought to be the severed appendage of a jewel thief who tried to steal from the altar of the Virgin Mary before her statue came to life and grabbed his arm.
 The monks couldn't persuade Mary to let go, so they had to give the limb the snip...well 'hell hath no fury' and all that!

 Escape Game - You're trapped, and you only have one hour to escape.
 With your combined wit and determination, do you have what it takes to master the Escape Game?

 It's time for a hen party in Prague!

-Prague has got to be one of the iconic stag do destinations, but this bewitching city has as much to offer hen parties as it does lads on a stag.
+Prague has got to be one of the iconic party destinations.
+This bewitching city has so much to offer hen parties.
 One of Europe's oldest cities, with well over 1 million inhabitants, Prague is decadent and elegant; a labyrinth of restaurants, bars, culture and clubs.
 You'll need a map and a good sense of direction, but a Prague hen do provides everything necessary for a completely magical, unmatchable weekend away!